SrRusian/My_Knowledge_Base/README.md

 ---

-## 📌 Objetivo del repositorio
+## 📌 Repository Objective

-Este proyecto nace como una guía personal de estudio, reforzamiento y documentación para estudiantes, entusiastas de la ciberseguridad, y profesionales que deseen entender las bases y profundizar en pruebas de penetración aplicadas en entornos reales.
+This project was created as a personal guide for study, reinforcement, and documentation for students, cybersecurity enthusiasts, and professionals who want to understand the basics and delve deeper into real-world pentesting.

 ---

-## 🧠 Requisitos para edición o visualización local
+## 🧠 Requirements for Local Editing or Viewing

-- `sudo apt update`
+* `sudo apt update`
-- `sudo apt install mkdocs-material`
+* `sudo apt install mkdocs-material`
-- Conocimientos básicos de Markdown y Linux
+* Basic knowledge of Markdown and Linux

 ---

-## ✍️ Autor
+## ✍️ Author

-Creado por **SrRusian** como parte de una iniciativa autodidacta para documentar y compartir buenas prácticas en pentesting y hacking ético.
+Created by **SrRusian** as part of a self-taught initiative to document and share best practices in pentesting and ethical hacking.

 ---